temphia/lpweb/readme.md

 ```

 ## TODO
-- [ ] websocket support
+- [x] websocket support
-- [ ] bring back DHT, currently it cheats by using etcd discovery for finding peer address and connect with libp2p (DHT was flaky cz new address would take time to propagate 🤷 )
+- [ ] ~~bring back DHT, currently it cheats by using etcd discovery for finding peer address and connect with libp2p (DHT was flaky cz new address would take time to propagate 🤷 )~~ remove etcd discovery, currently its is used to pass lowercase(hash), save that info in DHT or libp2p gossip
 - [ ] webextension someday 🤞 (browser extension would route <hash>.lpweb traffic through js impl of libp2p hence no need to run seperate proxy)